StandX DUSD (DUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StandX DUSD Historical Price

-According to the latest data gathered on StandX DUSD live price page, the current price of StandX DUSD is 0.999966USD.
-The circulating supply of StandX DUSD(DUSD) is 31.57M DUSD , giving it a market capitalization of $31.57M.
+According to the latest data gathered on StandX DUSD live price page, the current price of StandX DUSD is 0.999759USD.
+The circulating supply of StandX DUSD(DUSD) is 31.67M DUSD , giving it a market capitalization of $31.67M.

 - 30 Days0.00%$ --$ 1.0008$ 0.999010